My Cancer Journey

-In December of 2006 I was mom to five already and pregnant with number six.
+In December of 2006 I was mom to four already plus my soon to be step daughter and pregnant with our number six.
 Kevin (my fiancée) found a small lump in one of my breasts.
 I asked my OB/GYN about it immediately.
 The doctor was certain it was just breast changes from being pregnant.
 I reminded him that my mother had breast cancer and he responded that my risk factor was low.
 Dismissed.
 About a week that small lump was almost twice as large.
 My OB/GYN again said.
 “We’ll, just watch it, don’t worry.”
 Days went by and now my small, turned large lump was four times the size it had been when we discovered it.
 Where do you think I headed…back to the OB/GYN.
 Finally, he scheduled me for an ultrasound.
 Did I mention, finally?

 Three days later I’m big, fat, pregnant and at the hospital getting my ultrasound.
 After that I was sent for a mammogram.
 They fitted me with a makeshift lead shield with the lead aprons to protect the baby.
 Then they sent me back to ultrasound again.
 The radiologist came in and told me I will need to do a biopsy as soon as possible.

 Friday, January 13th I had the biopsy.
 Monday evening we were just finishing dinner.
 I’m sure you can imagine how crazy it can get with five kiddies in the house, getting them all fed, clean up dinner and all of them baths.
 My phone rings and it is my OB, remember him?
 “Sorry Tammy, I sure didn’t see this one coming!
 You have Invasive Ductal Carcinoma.
 This is an extremely aggressive type of cancer so we really have to attack this head on.
 You need to get a lumpectomy followed by Chemotherapy and Radiation”.
 More was said but my brain seemed to malfunction.
 So…that was that.